RyanCookies/AI4EO_Final_Project_Landslide_Scars_Detection/README.md

 This project is the final assignment for GEOL0069: Artificial Intelligence for Earth Observation.
 It explores the use of unsupervised learning methods, specifically K-means and Gaussian Mixture Models, to identify landslide scars using Sentinel-2 optical imagery acquired before and after an earthquake.
 The complete code implementation for this project is available in the file Final_Project.ipynb.

 ### Background
 Landslides are significant natural hazards, often triggered by seismic events or heavy rainfall, that can damage infrastructure and cause casualties.
 Therefore, rapid and reliable detection of landslide-affected areas is critical for post-disaster assessment.
-Moreover, landslide scars can offer valuable insight for developing hydrogeological models to assess slope stability.
+Moreover, landslide scars can offer valuable insight for developing hydrogeological models to assess slope stability (Montgomery & Dietrich, 1994).
 Satellite remote sensing enables observation over large-scale and inaccessible regions, with optical sensors providing spectral information useful for detecting vegetation loss and surface disturbance.
 In particular, data from the Sentinel-2 satellite mission, which offers high-resolution multispectral imagery, is well suited for landslide mapping.

 <div align="center">
   <figure>